 - 1. UA Early College Dual Credit is available through the University of Alabama.
 All courses are online.
-Students will register for courses through UA Early College and take these courses online. - 2.
-In order to be approved for UA Early College Dual Credit, students must have demonstrated self-discipline and motivation and have a 3.0 or higher GPA (this is also a UA standard).
-An ACT score of 21 or higher is encouraged (the requirement for entering UA as a freshman).
-These courses are available to students: - a.
+Students will register for courses through UA Early College. - 2.
+In order to be approved for UA Early College Dual Credit courses, students must - a.
 Who have completed the 10th grade. - b.
-Who have a GPA of 3.0 or higher. - c.
-Who have completed the UA Early College application by all deadlines. - d.
+Who have a GPA of 3.0 or higher.
+(UA standard) and a 3.0 or higher in the subject area they plan to take with approval from that teacher. - c.
+Have a composite score of 21 or higher on the ACT. - d.
+Who have completed the UA Early College application by all deadlines. - e.
 Who have completed the ACA Dual Credit Application by all deadlines. - 3.
-Regarding UA Early College Dual Credit, students will: - a.
-Be limited to two dual credit courses per semester. - b.
-Remain on campus for the duration of all scheduled courses, including dual credit courses. - c.
-Receive dual enrollment weight for course completion (0.2): - i.
-A = 4.8 GPA Points | B = 3.6 GPA Points
+Regarding UA Early College Dual Credit, students will: - Successfully completed the college readiness course (UAEC 200) (Formerly Gateway) - b.
+Be limited to two dual credit courses per semester. - c.
+Receive dual enrollment weight for course completion (0.25): - i.
+A = 5.0 GPA Points | B = 3.75 GPA Points